 Here's a brief description of the workflow that references Figure 3:

 The Pub/Sub server sends each message as an HTTPS request to the subscriber client at a pre-configured endpoint.
 This request is shown as a PushRequest in the image.

 The endpoint acknowledges the message by returning an HTTP success status code.
-A non-success response indicates that the message must be re-sent.
+A non-success response indicates that Pub/Sub must resend the messages.
 This response is shown as a PushResponse in the image.

 Pub/Sub dynamically adjusts the rate of push requests based on the rate at which it receives success responses.

 For more information about how a push subscription works and examples of configuration, see Push subscriptions.

 A BigQuery subscription writes messages to an existing BigQuery table as they are received.
 You need not configure a separate subscriber client.